 If you believe you’re suffering from sleep apnea, an accurate diagnosis is the first step to restoring your quality and quantity of sleep.
 In order to diagnose sleep apnea, patients need to undergo a sleep study.
-These diagnostic tests can be completed either in an office setting or at home.
+These diagnostic tests can be completed either in a dental office setting or at home.
 At Long Creek Dental, we work with local physicians and sleep specialists to provide diagnosis and treatment for sleep apnea.
 If you’re interested in learning more, please don’t hesitate to call our Sunnyvale dental team to schedule a sleep apnea consultation.
-We’ll evaluate your situation and help you determine whether or not you should seek out a clinic to undergo a professional sleep study.
+We’ll evaluate your situation and help you determine whether or not you should seek out a clinic to undergo a professional sleep study in Sunnyvale, TX.

-It’s often difficult to diagnosis sleep apnea because so many of the symptoms are seemingly unrelated, so it’s important for patients to be aware of these warning signs and let a dentist or physician know right away.
+It’s often difficult to diagnose sleep apnea because so many of the symptoms are seemingly unrelated, so patients need to be aware of these warning signs and let a dentist or physician know right away.
 This is especially true for those people at a higher risk for sleep apnea.
 Men, people over the age of 60, obese patients, and African Americans are all at a dramatically higher risk for sleep apnea.
-Whether or not you fit into any of these demographics, you should let your dentist or sleep doctor know if you experience any of the following sleep apnea symptoms:
+Whether or not you fit into any of these demographics, you should let your dentist or sleep doctor know if you experience any of the following symptoms:

 Visiting Dr. William Langston and his Sunnyvale dental team may not be your first thought after receiving a sleep apnea diagnosis.
 However, dentists are able to provide treatments to help patients sleep soundly.
-Dr. Langston offers both the traditional continuous positive airway pressure (CPAP) treatment and oral appliance therapy.
-Dentists have extensive training in the ways oral and facial structures interact, and that includes the proper function of the airway.
-If you’re still in need of diagnosis, the Long Creek Dental team will help you find a sleep study provider near you, and partner with you to seek out diagnosis and treatment.
+Dr. Langston offers both the traditional continuous positive airway pressure (CPAP) treatment as well as oral appliance therapy.
+Dentists have extensive training in the ways oral and facial structures should interact, and this includes the proper function of the airway.
+If you’re still in need of a diagnosis, the Long Creek Dental team will help you find a sleep study provider near you, and partner with you to seek out diagnosis and treatment.